Baltimore: Culture

-Historically a working-class port town, Baltimore has sometimes been dubbed a "city of neighborhoods", with 72 designated historic districts traditionally occupied by distinct ethnic groups.
-Most notable today are three downtown areas along the port: the Inner Harbor, frequented by tourists because of its hotels, shops, and museums; Fells Point, once a favorite entertainment spot for sailors but now refurbished and gentrified (and featured in the movie Sleepless in Seattle); and Little Italy, located between the other two, where Baltimore's Italian-American community is based – and where U.S. House Speaker Nancy Pelosi grew up.
-Further inland, Mount Vernon is the traditional center of cultural and artistic life of the city; it is home to a distinctive Washington Monument, set atop a hill in a 19th-century urban square, that predates the monument in Washington, D.C. by several decades.
-Baltimore also has a significant German American population, and was the second largest port of immigration to the United States, behind Ellis Island in New York and New Jersey.
-Between 1820 and 1989, almost 2 million who were German, Polish, English, Irish, Russian, Lithuanian, French, Ukrainian, Czech, Greek and Italian came to Baltimore, most between the years 1861 to 1930.
+Baltimore has historically been a working-class port town, sometimes dubbed a "city of neighborhoods".
+It comprises 72 designated historic districts traditionally occupied by distinct ethnic groups.
+Most notable today are three downtown areas along the port: the Inner Harbor, frequented by tourists because of its hotels, shops, and museums; Fells Point, once a favorite entertainment spot for sailors but now refurbished and gentrified (and featured in the movie Sleepless in Seattle); and Little Italy which is located between the other two and is where Baltimore's Italian-American community is based.

+Further inland, Mount Vernon is the traditional center of cultural and artistic life of the city.
+It is home to a distinctive Washington Monument, set atop a hill in a 19th-century urban square, that predates the monument in Washington, D.C. by several decades.
+Baltimore has a significant German American population, and was the second-largest port of immigration to the United States behind Ellis Island in New York and New Jersey.

+Between 1820 and 1989, almost 2 million German, Polish, English, Irish, Russian, Lithuanian, French, Ukrainian, Czech, Greek and Italian migrants came to Baltimore, mostly between 1861 and 1930.
 By 1913, when Baltimore was averaging forty thousand immigrants per year, World War I closed off the flow of immigrants.
 By 1970, Baltimore's heyday as an immigration center was a distant memory.
-There also was a Chinatown dating back to at least the 1880s which consisted of no more than 400 Chinese residents.
-A local Chinese-American association remains based there, but only one Chinese restaurant as of 2009.
+There was a Chinatown dating back to at least the 1880s, which consisted of 400 Chinese residents.
+A local Chinese-American association remains based there, with one Chinese restaurant as of 2009.